 This is where community support comes in to help sustain community midwifery care and the families that benefit from personalised, inclusive, and culturally appropriate care.

 FINANCIAL SUPPORT & SUBSIDISED CARE

 Pay for other people's care.
-If volunteerism, mutual aid, reparations, or socialism are part of your value set, then please add to the collective pot of money that Midwife Michele uses to help subsidise care when clients can not meet minimum payment amounts.
+If volunteerism, mutual aid, reparations, tzedakah, or socialism are part of your value set, then please add to the collective pot of money that Midwife Misha uses to help subsidise care when clients can not meet minimum payment amounts.
 You can add to this fund via cash, check, Cash App, Venmo, or Paypal (put BIRTH FUND in your payment memo/comment).
-Alternatively, you can pay for all or part of someone else's costs for care; please get their permission first and then contact Midwife Michele to arrange the payment.
+Alternatively, you can pay for all or part of someone else's costs for care; please get their permission first and then have them contact Midwife Misha to arrange the payment.

 BUY A BIRTH KIT/DONATE SUPPLIES

 If you have had or attended a homebirth, you know that there are certain disposable supplies that are used.
 It can be a financial hardship for families to try to cover $35-$65 for a birth kit + an additional $250+ for a birthing pool and pool supplies if they are planning to labour or give birth in water.
 One of the things Midwife Misha tries to do is provide all their clients with a basic birth kit so that they do not have to gather up the supplies themselves or purchase a pre-assembled kit.
 However, the cost to stock all of the supplies to assemble kits for clients is a lot.
 You can purchase a kit for someone via cash, check, Cash App, Venmo, or Paypal (put BIRTH KIT in your payment memo/comment).
 Alternatively, you can donate any unused supplies from your homebirth or postpartum supplies from your birth centre or hospital birth.

 TIP THE MIDWIFE